Polaris Renewable Energy Earnings Call Transcripts

 The meeting covered strong operational results, a robust balance sheet, and strategic growth plans focused on storage and renewable projects in Puerto Rico and the Dominican Republic.
 All director nominees and auditors were approved, with no questions raised by shareholders.

-• Q1 saw stable power production and higher adjusted EBITDA, but a net loss due to one-time finance costs.
-The company is prioritizing a major battery storage project in Puerto Rico, with strong cash reserves and a focus on share buybacks at current valuations.
+Q1 saw stable power production and higher adjusted EBITDA, but a net loss due to one-time finance costs.
+The Puerto Rico battery project is prioritized for growth, with strong cash reserves and a focus on high-return investments.

 Fiscal Year 2024

-• Q2 2024 saw lower revenue and earnings due to reduced production in Nicaragua and Peru, but strong operational execution in the Dominican Republic and Panama.
-Expansion projects and M&A are progressing, with improved IRRs and a green bond planned for Q4 to support growth and optimize capital structure.
+Q2 2024 saw lower revenue and earnings due to planned maintenance and weather impacts, but operational execution remained strong, with key growth projects and M&A progressing.
+Dividend was maintained, and a green bond is planned for Q4 to support expansion and refinancing.

 The meeting confirmed quorum, approved all resolutions including director elections, auditor reappointment, and amendments to governance and incentive plans.
 Strategic focus remains on renewables and storage, with a major acquisition and project expansion expected in 2024.